 Instagram has more than half a million posts with the hashtag “#waisttraining”.
 Waist trainers are endorsed by models, actors and influencers and the average woman who aspires to look like them.
 Kim Kardashian posted a selfie while wearing a waist trainer, saying that she was obsessed with it.
 Her sister Khloe also posted a similar photograph.

-Once you’re clear about what is waist training and have decided to try it out, there are a number of options for you to choose from.
+Have decided to try it out?
+There are a number of options for you to choose from.
 Whether you want something that doubles up as a sexy outfit for the bedroom or you want a waist trainer that’s purely functional, it’s all out there.

 There are a number of differences between a corset and a waist trainer.
 Corsets are usually made from cotton, mesh or leather and are usually reinforced with steel rods.
 Waist trainers or waist cinchers are manufactured using latex, nylon or spandex.